 Researchers think that morning sickness in humans stems from our wide-ranging diet.
 Most mammals have highly specialized diets.
 Because of this, their immune systems can readily target the pathogens most likely to be found in the foods they eat.
 They can also make use of specialized enzymes to detoxify the teratogens most likely to be found in the foods they eat.
-This type of specialized protection isn’t feasible in humans—in fact, it might not even be possible at all—because our diets are so wide-ranging, varying from region to region around the world.
+This type of specialized protection isn’t feasible in humans, in fact, it might not even be possible at all, because our diets are so wide-ranging—varying from region to region around the world.
 Unlike most mammal species, humans literally occupy every corner of the planet.
-And this capability requires that we eat all sorts of foods.
+And this capability requires us to eat all sorts of foods.
 Given our highly varied diet, the most efficient and effective way to protect the mother and fetus during the first trimester of pregnancy is through nausea, vomiting, and disgust toward potentially harmful foods—unpleasant as these experiences might be.

 Morning Sickness as Evidence for the Christian Faith

-Though some biologists have argued that morning sickness is an epiphenomenon that emerged as the by-product of human evolution, the data indicates otherwise.
-Morning sickness and disgust toward certain foods play a critical role in a healthy pregnancy by protecting both the mother and the developing child.
+Though some biologists have argued that morning sickness is an epiphenomenon that emerged as the byproduct of human evolution, the data indicates otherwise.
+Morning sickness and disgust toward certain foods plays a critical function in an healthy pregnancy by protecting both the mother and the developing child.
 As a Christian, I see morning sickness as one more elegantly designed facet of human pregnancy.

 I also see it as affirming key passages of Scripture.
 Instead of seeing morning sickness as support for Genesis 3:16–17, I view it as deepening the meaning of passages in Psalm 139 describing each of us as being fearfully and wonderfully made.
 This latest insight about the benefit of morning sickness also expands my perspective of the idea from Psalm 139 that God has knit each of us together in our mother’s womb.

-I also see this insight as relating to the command that God gave us in Genesis 1 to multiply and fill the earth.
-To do so would require that we could thrive in a wide range of habitats, demanding that we are capable of consuming a highly varied diet.
+I also see this insight relating to the command God gave us in Genesis 1 to multiply and fill the earth.
+To do so would require that we would be able to thrive in a wide range of habitats, demanding that we are capable of consuming a highly varied diet.
 And of course, this is where morning sickness plays a vital role.
-For humans to increase in number, while we fill the world, a prophylactic mechanism (such as morning sickness) is required to ensure healthy pregnancies.
+For humans to increase in number, while we fill the world, requires a prophylactic mechanism (such as morning sickness) to ensure healthy pregnancies.

-On a sidenote, the prophylaxis hypothesis also points to human exceptionalism.
-In contrast to our highly varied diets, Neanderthals consumed a much more limited range of food.
+On a side note: The prophylaxis hypothesis also points to human exceptionalism.
+In contrast to our the highly varied diets, Neanderthals consumed a much more limited range of food.
 In fact, these differences in dietary practices likely reflect differences in the cognitive capacities of modern humans and Neanderthals.
 It is no accident that Neanderthals had a limited biogeographical distribution, confined to Europe, Western Asia, and the Middle East.
 In fact, Neanderthals’ limited diet may well have contributed to their extinction.

-- “Dietary Differences Separate Neanderthals from Humans” by Fazale Rana (article)
+“Dietary Differences Separate Humans from Neanderthals” by Fazale Rana (article)